What is the new Local Plan?

 The Council is in the process of preparing a new Local Plan, which will set the strategy for the future development of the District beyond 2025 – the current plan period - until 2040.
 The new Local Plan will replace a number of the adopted policy documents which form the local development plan for the District.

 Once adopted the new Local Plan will replace a number of the adopted policy documents.
 It will set out the Council’s strategic vision, policies and land allocations, where necessary, for meeting future needs (including housing, employment, community facilities, transport and other infrastructure needed to support development).
 It will also identify areas for protection, such as sites that are important for wildlife and open space.

 What is the timetable for the new Local Plan?

-The timetable for preparing the new Local Plan is set out in the Council’s Local Development Scheme (LDS) which was adopted on20 July 2021.
+The timetable for preparing the new Local Plan is set out in the Council’s Local Development Scheme (LDS), the latest update to this was adopted on 7 September 2023.
 The preparation of an LDS is a statutory requirement which enables local communities and other interested parties to understand the Council’s proposed timetable for preparing the Local Plan, and the main steps involved.

 What is the evidence supporting the new Local Plan?